vipermark7/go-rest-api/README.md

 # api
 The api folder uses the config.json file, which contains a host and port for ourAPI to use.

-It has three endpoints (pages the API can go to and displau some information): the homepage "/", "/helloworld", and "/status". /status will display the 200 OK code, / will display HTML for the homepage, and /helloworld will display the "Hello world" greeting to the user
+It has three endpoints (pages the API can go to and display some information):
+* /status will display the 200 OK code,
+* / will display HTML for the homepage,
+* /helloworld will display the "Hello world" greeting to the user